alexdrone/Buffer/README.md

 ```

-See the demo to learn more about Buffer.
+Check the demo out to learn more about Buffer.

+###Credits

+- The LCS algorithm implementation is inspired from [Dwifft](https://github.com/jflinter/Dwifft) by Jack Flintermann.